SaiMahitVaddadi/EGAT-Private/TO-DO.md

 # TO-DO - Immediate:
 - Params:
     - Cleanup the params class.
+    - Create a params class that caters to hyperparameter tuning
     - write a function that uses a cli to write a config file
     - write a function that uses a cli to input the parameters